clownix/cloonix/xdoc/doc/clients.rst

 For kvm virtual machine, in the guest there has to be an active service: qemu-guest-agent.service to have this service on qemu kvm.

-The color blue arrives when the cloonix_agent is operational and that color indicates that the cloonix_ssh will work.
+The color blue arrives when the cloonix-agent is operational and that color indicates that the cloonix_ssh will work.

 cloonix_scp